 What jobs are available?
 Mechanical design engineers, construction managers and 3D modellers with experience in CAD are skills that are in need to meet the demands of this extremely busy project.

 The routes into a rail career on the HS2 project: While there are great opportunities for rail engineers to land a career-defining role on HS2, there are also opportunities for engineers from other sectors to transfer into the rail industry.

 Powering the UK

 Why is it exciting?
 The energy industry is undoubtedly one of the most important industries an engineer can join, helping power homes and businesses up and down the country.

-Whilst nuclear energy can divide opinion, it currently provides over 20% of the UK’s electricity and the UK government has shown its commitment to investing in nuclear energy over the next 20 years.
-Hinkley Point C will be the first nuclear power station to be constructed in a generation and the energy it will produce over its 60 year lifespan will help avoid over nine million tonnes of carbon dioxide emissions.
+Whilst nuclear energy can divide opinion, it currently provides more than 20% of the UK’s electricity and the UK government has shown its commitment to investing in nuclear energy over the next 20 years.
+Hinkley Point C will be the first nuclear power station to be constructed in a generation and the energy it will produce over its 60-year lifespan will help avoid over nine million tonnes of carbon dioxide emissions.

 What jobs are available?
 There are numerous opportunities in nuclear beginning at the technician or junior engineer level, all the way up to senior engineer or management position, which can command salaries up to £70,000.